NabeehaAliii/Cloud-Projects/Elastic Block Storage (EBS)/Create EBS Storage - Mount/Readme.md

 ---

-## Step 2: Working with the EBS Volume in the EC2 Instance
+## Step 2: Formatting and Mounting the EBS Volume

-Once the EBS volume is attached to the EC2 instance, you need to work with it in your instance via the terminal.
+Once the EBS volume is attached to the EC2 instance, you may need to format it before using it.
+After formatting, you will mount the volume to a directory for use.

 ### 2.1. **Listing Block Devices (`lsblk`):**

-The `lsblk` command is used to list all block devices attached to the instance, including disks and partitions.
+The `lsblk` command lists all block devices attached to the instance, including disks and partitions.

 ```bash
 lsblk